feathersjs/feathers/docs/guides/basics/schemas.md

 <DatabaseBlock global-id="sql">

 Now that our schemas and resolvers have everything we need, we also have to update the database with those changes.
 For SQL databases this is done with migrations.
-Migrations are a best practise for SQL databases to roll out and undo changes to the data model.
+Migrations are a best practice for SQL databases to roll out and undo changes to the data model.
 Every change we make in a schema will need its corresponding migration step.

 <BlockQuote type="warning">